 White wines are wines derived from various grape varieties.
 They are usually made from the skin and/or juice of grapes; their color range from yellow-gold, yellow-green, to straw-yellow.
-White wines are typically paired with meals that are lighter and the ruling that “white wines are best with white meats” is still followed up to today.
+White wines are typically paired with meals that are lighter and the ruling that “white wines are best with white meats” is still followed up today.

 It is said that white wines have more cardiovascular benefits than red wines and also have antioxidants.
 There are a lot of varieties of white wines present in the market.
 Let us discuss the popular whites that are usually present in Chicago wine cellars and wine menus of restaurants.

 Let’s talk about Chardonnay, the “King” of white wine.
 Chardonnay originated in Bourgogne, France.
 It is the most popular white dating back to the 1980s.
 It is the most important ingredient in making sparkling wines- especially champagnes.
-Chardonnay is best paired with salmon, grilled chicken, shellfish, and pastas with white sauce.
+Chardonnay is best paired with salmon, grilled chicken, shellfish, and pasta with white sauce.
 It is said to be well-balanced in terms of taste.

 It can be a bit sweet or fruity and sometimes has a hint of pear or apple flavor.
 If it is fermented in new oak barrels, a hint of buttery taste can be imparted into it.
-The top countries that grow Chardonnay vines are USA, France, Australia, and Italy.
+The top countries that grow Chardonnay vines are the USA, France, Australia, and Italy.

 Sauvignon Blanc is acidic and crisp and is the lightest of all the white wines.
-It comes from a green skinned grape that is grown in the Bordeaux region where it is blended with Semillon which is another type of white wine.
+It comes from a green-skinned grape that is grown in the Bordeaux region where it is blended with Semillon which is another type of white wine.

 The taste of this wine usually depends on the climate.
 Its taste can be a bit citrusy and grassy.
-This is good to match to seafood dishes and white meat.
-It is also goes well with Chevre cheese and sushi.
+This is good to match seafood dishes and white meat.
+It also goes well with Chevre cheese and sushi.

 The last of the most popular and major types of white wine is Riesling.
 Riesling comes from the Rhine region in Germany.
 This wine is seldom oaked.
 In 2004, it was said to be the world’s 20th most grown variety.
-The character and quality of this wine is greatly influenced by the place where it originated.
+The character and quality of this wine are greatly influenced by the place where it originated.

 In terms of taste, Riesling has a lighter taste than Chardonnay.
 It has a fresh apple aroma.
 This is best paired with pork, fish, and chicken.
 Its crispiness is a good pair with tuna and salmon.
 It is also good with some Japanese dishes.